skypjack/entt/docs/md/meta.md

   entt::meta<my_type>().type("reflected_type"_hs).prop(&property_generator);
   ```

-  An annotation is an invocable object that returns one or more properties
+  An annotation is an invocable object that returns one or more properties.
+All
-  defined as described above, except for the key/value form.
-The properties will
-  be treated individually.
+  of them are treated individually.

 It's possible to invoke the `prop` function several times if needed, one for
 each property to associate with the last meta object created: